No Overlays, Low Rates

 • Lower Down Payment: Allows Veterans to purchase a home with minimal upfront cash (3.5%).

-• Flexible Credit Requirements: More accessible for those with lower credit scores or past credit challenges.
+• Flexible Credit: More accessible for those with lower credit scores or past credit challenges.

-• Assumable: FHA loans can be assumed by a qualified buyer, potentially making your home more attractive to future buyers in certain market conditions.
+• Assumable: FHA loans can be assumed by a qualified buyer, potentially aiding future home sales.

 Cons:

-• Mortgage Insurance Premiums (MIP): Both upfront and annual MIP are required, which adds to the overall cost of the loan, often for its entire life.
+• Mortgage Insurance Premiums (MIP): Both upfront and annual MIP are required, adding to the overall cost.

-• Potentially Higher Overall Cost: The continuous Annual MIP can make an FHA loan more expensive over the long term compared to a VA loan (which has no monthly MIP).
+• Potentially Higher Overall Cost: Continuous Annual MIP can make an FHA loan more expensive long-term than a VA loan.

 • Loan Limits: FHA loan limits can restrict purchasing power in expensive housing markets.

-• Property Standards: FHA appraisals can be stringent, potentially requiring more property repairs than a VA appraisal before closing.
+• Property Standards: FHA appraisals can be stringent, potentially requiring more property repairs.

 Pros and Cons of VA Loans for Veterans